SanderMertens/flecs/docs/Queries.md

 ### Variables
 Query variables represent the state of a query while it is being evaluated.
 The most common form of state is "the entity (or table) against which the query is evaluated".
 While a query is evaluating an entity or table, it has to store it somewhere.
 In flecs, that "somewhere" is a query variable.

+Named variables and the variable inspection APIs require `FLECS_QUERY_PLANS`.
+Without the addon, only the implicit `$this` variable is available and it can only be constrained by index.

 Consider this query example, written down with explicit term [sources](#source):

 ```